Maxim Rehm: 2024

 Later that year, Rehm also drove in the Euro 4 Championship with the same team.

 2025

 Rehm returned to the Formula Winter Series in 2025 with US Racing.

 For his main season, Rehm would compete in Italian F4 again with US Racing.

-GB3 Championship
+Formula Regional

+2025

 In October 2025, Rehm took part in the final round of the 2025 GB3 Championship in Monza with Hillspeed.
+He won the last race of the season, however, as Rehm was only a guest driver, he was not eligible to score any points.

+2026

+During pre-season, Rehm raced in the Formula Regional Middle East Trophy with Rodin Motorsport.

+For the rest of the season, Rehm switched to GB3 full-time with Rodin Motorsport.